DataFire/Integrations/integrations/generated/google_container/README.md

 * output [Operation](#operation)

 ### projects.zones.clusters.nodePools.update
-Updates the version and/or image type of a specific node pool.
+Updates the version and/or image type for a specific node pool.

 ```js